avi2626/iot_devices/README.md

 # Airplane IOT devices REST API application

-This is a API that support CRUD operations on IOT airplane devices.
+This is an API that supports CRUD operations on IOT airplane devices.

 The application uses the Django REST framework and a MongoDB Database.